Financial Aid & Scholarships

 Reduction in Enrollment

 Your offer of aid is based on the expectation that you will take a certain number of credits each semester.
-A reduction to your course load may result in a reduction or cancellation of your aid.
+A reduction in your course load may result in a reduction or cancellation of your aid.
 An amended offer of financial aid will be sent to you stating the new amount(s) you will qualify for after a change in course load.
 You will be expected to return to our offices the Acceptance of Amended Aid form before any aid is disbursed.

 Disbursement of Funds